smeredith/smeredith.github.io/_drafts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 You could also use the native app Xournal++.
 You can export your written notes as PDF so they will be rendered in VS Code when you browse them.
-Xournal++ can open the PDF again if you want to add more notes to the file later, but you can't go back and edit your old ones unless you keep the .xopp file around too.
+Xournal++ can open the PDF again if you want to add more notes to the file later, but you can't go back and edit your old notes unless you keep the .xopp file around too.

 ## Dictation